JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Create and run a program

 Now that you've installed Go and created a workspace, you are ready to test it by creating and running a short program.
-Use `nano` to create a new file, `~/go/src/hello.go`.
+Use `nano` to create the file `~/go/src/hello.go`.

 ```bash
 nano ~/go/src/hello.go